jkitsao/devhook-engineering-blog/_posts/mpesa-cloudflare-durable-reactive-stk.md

 - [🎥 Intro to Durable Objects (YouTube)](https://www.youtube.com/watch?v=qF2PuYnBahw&pp=ygUQZHVyYWJsZSBvYmplY3RzIA%3D%3D) - a clear, beginner-friendly overview
 - [🎥 How Durable Objects and D1 Work: A Deep Dive with Cloudflare’s Josh Howard](https://www.youtube.com/watch?v=C5-741uQPVU) - Josh Howard, Senior Engineering Manager at Cloudflare, explains how Durable Objects (and D1) actually work under the hood.

-Once you're familiar with the basics, let's jump into building our actual payment tracking solution.
+Once you're familiar with the basics, We can jump into building our actual payment tracking solution.

 ### Create the Payment Durable Object